Deji69/decodervinci/intro.md

 // Return the decoded string
 return code;
 ```
-If you went to the [companion page](https://deji69.github.io/decodervinci/) and submitted that code, you would see the answer in the output.
+If you went to the [companion page](https://deji69.github.io/decodervinci/) with that code, you would see the answer "hello" in the output.
 Don't worry if you couldn't tell the hex chars were in ASCII range, or even if they were ASCII chars.
-Experiment and use your intuition, you'll eventually get one step closer to figuring something out.
+Experiment and use your intuition, you'll eventually get one step closer to figuring things out.